 - IDEA students have access to healthy foods throughout the school day; - Students receive quality nutrition education that helps them develop lifelong healthy eating behaviors; - Students have opportunities to be physically active before, during, and after school; - IDEA schools engage in nutrition and physical activity promotion and other activities that promote student, family, and staff wellness; and - IDEA staff are encouraged and supported to practice healthy nutrition and physical activity behaviors in and out of school.

-This policy applies to all students in IDEA's Florida schools.
+This policy applies to all students enrolled in IDEA.

 I. Wellness Policy Implementation